 “Just Breathe.”
 How many times has someone offered this advice when you were stressing about something?
 Unfortunately for some of us, simply breathing isn’t all that easy.
 At Eos Rejuvenation, we understand how problems inhaling and exhaling can seriously impact our quality of life by disrupting sleep and making physical exertion more difficult.
 Functional Rhinoplasty is nose surgery to correct breathing or other internal structural nasal issues, including deviated septums, enlarged turbinates, internal/external nasal valve collapses, and nasal polyps.
-Dr. Nima has a particular passion for the relief that this type of procedure can provide his patients.
+Dr. Nima has a particular passion for the relief that this type of procedure can provide his Beverly Hills patients.
 He has even written and published a highly regarded article on the diagnosis and treatment of nasal airway obstruction in a national, peer-reviewed journal.

 Watch Our Video: Functional Rhinoplasty at Eos Rejuvenation with Dr. Nima Shemirani

 Prior to undertaking any procedure, you will participate in a complimentary consultation with Dr. Nima.
 During this initial meeting, Dr. Nima will conduct a thorough exam to evaluate any and all areas that are obstructing your breathing.
 Additionally, he will frequently employ illustrations and diagrams to help you better understand your particular issues as well as the recommended solution.
 Before proceeding, Dr. Nima wants to ensure that all your questions and concerns are satisfactorily addressed and that you are comfortable with the surgical plan and anticipated outcome.
 Furthermore, Dr. Nima will discuss whether correction of your issues is likely covered by your insurance.